 - Sweet Potatoes: Use canned sweet potato purée or 2 medium-sized sweet potatoes

 - Full-fat Coconut Milk: This adds that rich, creamy, and custardy texture to this vegan sweet potato pie.
+You can also use coconut cream if you wish.

 - Maple Syrup: For sweetening.
 Feel free to adjust the amount to your liking.